alee418/alee418.github.io/index.md

 **Goal:** Collect and analyze racial profiling and police brutality data, and engage with prior knowledge in statistics in order to make new meaning.

-**Summary:** Use ethically cited research to evaluate, analyze, and synthesize prior knowledge on racial profiling and police brutality, and create new knowledge through primary research[...see more](./policebrutality.html)
+**Summary:** Use ethically cited research to evaluate, analyze, and synthesize knowledge on racial profiling and police brutality, and create new knowledge through primary research[...see more](./policebrutality.html)